ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - A consistent and agreed method to describe and measure the criticality of each risk
 - Using the above measurement provides you with a method to consistently prioritise your team’s work
 - After agreeing on the measurements and the prioritisation of treatment, stakeholders can agree on strategic and tactical treatment plans for each identified risk.
 This grants your team flexible roadmaps for the coming months/years and creates accountability in your organisation through those commitments to security.
 - When treatment plans are completed, their results are added to the existing mitigating controls of a given risk.
 This new mitigating control will reduce the overall risk rating and will result in a residual risk rating.
-This new rating is reviewed by stakeholders to agree whether it can be accepted (i.e. ignored) or if further treatment is required.
+This new rating is reviewed by stakeholders to agree on whether it can be accepted (i.e. ignored) or if further treatment is required.
 This process is continuous.

 ## Risk Methodology & Process
 The following section gives an example of a recursive risk management process.
 The feedback loops included help to ensure your InfoSec posture continually improves.
 It also ensures that the process itself is under constant review and improvement through iteration.